May Center for Experiential Learning and Community Engagement

 The VARO uses the semester hour classification scale below for undergraduates to determine a veteran’s payment.
 The number of semester hours enrolled at this university will be reported to the VARO.

-Full or part-time undergraduate status for fall/spring semesters (16 week) is determined by the following:
+Full or part-time status for graduate students in the fall/spring semesters is determined by the following:

 For summer and short terms enrollment requirements please contact our office.
 For students using Chapter 33 the rate of pursuit is used to determine a student’s payment not the above scales.